David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Building culture is a strategic goal, both a driving force and a spiritual foundation of society, concretized through many Resolutions and achieving great achievements (heritage preservation, human cultural development).
 * Traditional and modern cultural values are harmoniously combined, creating endogenous strength for the country, not empty words.
 * Struggle against hybrid, depraved cultural trends or the abuse of "creative freedom" to oppose the regime and go against good customs and traditions.

+**25. On Education and Training:**

+**Allegation:** Denies educational achievements, claims the education system is "degraded", "ruined", driven only by "achievement disease"; distorts international articles praising Vietnamese education.
+* International organizations (World Bank, The Economist) highly rate the progress and efficiency of Vietnam's education relative to income levels.
+* Education is a top national policy with priority investment; universal education rates are high, and Vietnamese students achieve high results in international competitions.
+* Limitations are being addressed; isolated incidents cannot be used to categorize the nature of the entire education system.

+**26. On Freedom of Speech and Cyberspace:**

+**Allegation:** Abuses "freedom of speech" to insult individuals and attack the judiciary (claims "justice is a comedian"); asserts that the Cybersecurity Law suppresses freedom.
+* Freedom of speech must be within the legal framework and must not infringe upon the interests of the State or citizens.
+* It is necessary to fight against "dirty media," fake news, and the use of social media to mislead public opinion and cause instability.
+* Handling violations in cyberspace is necessary to protect social order and human rights, not to suppress freedom.

+**27. On History and Major Holidays:**

+**Allegation:** Distorts the significance of the August Revolution and National Day (Sep 2); claims independence did not bring freedom or happiness; calls for a "revision" of history.
+* The August Revolution and National Day opened an era of independence and freedom, a brilliant milestone for the nation.
+* Achievements after more than 35 years of renovation prove the value of independence associated with Socialism.
+* Denying history is an act of ingratitude towards the sacrifices of ancestors, going against national interests.

+**28. On Party Discipline and Party Member Regulations:**

+**Allegation:** Distorts regulations on what Party members are forbidden to do (e.g., ban on foreign nationality, foreign assets); claims the Party "stands above the law" and regulations are "unconstitutional".
+* Party members are vanguards and must be subject to stricter discipline than ordinary citizens to ensure integrity and loyalty.
+* The regulations aim to prevent degradation, "self-evolution," and corruption (asset concealment), fully aligning with the goal of building a clean Party.
+* The Party operates within the framework of the Constitution and the law; internal Party regulations do not contradict the law but impose stricter ethical requirements on Party members.